Ho Chi Minh: President of North Vietnam

 All the parties at Geneva called for reunification elections, but they could not agree on the details.
-Recently appointed Việt Minh acting foreign minister Pham Van Dong proposed elections under the supervision of "local commissions".
-The United States, with the support of Britain and the Associated States of Vietnam, Laos, and Cambodia, suggested United Nations supervision.
+Recently appointed Việt Minh acting foreign minister Phạm Văn Đồng proposed elections under the supervision of "local commissions".
+The U.S., with the support of Britain and the Associated States of Vietnam, Laos, and Cambodia, suggested United Nations supervision.
 This plan was rejected by Soviet representative Vyacheslav Molotov, who argued for a commission composed of an equal number of communist and non-communist members, which could determine "important" issues only by unanimous agreement.
 The negotiators were unable to agree on a date for the elections for reunification.
 North Vietnam argued that the elections should be held within six months of the ceasefire while the Western allies sought to have no deadline.
 Molotov proposed June 1955, then later softened this to any time in 1955 and finally July 1956.
-The Diem government supported reunification elections, but only with effective international supervision, arguing that genuinely free elections were otherwise impossible in the totalitarian North.
+The Diệm government supported reunification elections, but only with effective international supervision, arguing that genuinely free elections were otherwise impossible in the totalitarian North.

 By the afternoon of 20 July 1954, the remaining outstanding issues were resolved as the parties agreed that the partition line should be at the 17th parallel and the elections for a reunified government should be held in July 1956, two years after the ceasefire.
 The Agreement on the Cessation of Hostilities in Vietnam was only signed by the French and Việt Minh military commands, with no participation or consultation of the State of Vietnam.
-Based on a proposal by Chinese delegation head Zhou Enlai, an International Control Commission (ICC) chaired by India, with Canada and Poland as members, was placed in charge of supervising the ceasefire.
+Based on a proposal by Chinese delegation head Zhou Enlai, an International Control Commission (ICC) was established to supervise the ceasefire under the Geneva Accords.
+Chaired by India, the commission included Canada and Poland as its other members.
 Because issues were to be decided unanimously, Poland's presence in the ICC provided the Communists with effective veto power over supervision of the treaty.
 The unsigned Final Declaration of the Geneva Conference called for reunification elections, which the majority of delegates expected to be supervised by the ICC.
 The Việt Minh never accepted ICC authority over such elections, insisting that the ICC's "competence was to be limited to the supervision and control of the implementation of the Agreement on the Cessation of Hostilities by both parties".
 Of the nine nations represented, only the United States and the State of Vietnam refused to accept the declaration.
 Undersecretary of state Walter Bedell Smith delivered a "unilateral declaration" of the United States position, reiterating: "We shall seek to achieve unity through free elections supervised by the United Nations to ensure that they are conducted fairly".